-Students will begin to meet one another during New Student Orientation.
-After moving to campus, the first opportunity to meet floormates will be at the community floor meetings hosted by RAs.
-RAs will also plan a series of programs and activities throughout the semester that will give students a chance to get to know other individuals in the residence halls.
+The first opportunity to meet floormates will be at the house meeting the RA will host on arrival day.
+RAs will also sponsor a series of programs and activities throughout the semester that will give students a chance to get to know other individuals on their floor.
 Students should also plan to participate in Welcome Week programming (montalto.psu.edu/feature/new-student-welcome-week).